Mehran Marri

-Mehran Marri (born March 24, 1972) is a British-Pakistani Baloch separatist, militant and terrorist, he served as the head of United Baloch Army (UBA), a militant organization which is designated as a terrorist organization by Pakistan and Switzerland until its dissolution in 2022.
+Mehran Marri (born March 24, 1972) is a British-Pakistani Baloch militant sepratist, who served as the head of United Baloch Army (UBA), a militant group which was designated as a terrorist organization by Pakistan and Switzerland until its dissolution in 2022.
+Mehran was born in Quetta, Balochistan province, Pakistan.

-On 16 November 2017, Mehran Marri was arrested at Zurich Airport by Swiss immigration authorities.
+On 16 November 2017, Mehran Marri was arrested at Zurich Airport by Swiss authorities.
 Shortly after his arrest, Mehran Marri was placed under lifetime ban on entry to Switzerland.
-Swiss authorities issued a chargesheet in which they stated that Mehran Marri is the head of United Baloch Army (UBA).
-The chargesheet further stated that "if Marri was to enter Switzerland and work with Brahamdagh Bugti to coordinate terrorist operations, it could jeopardize the internal security of Switzerland".
+Swiss authorities issued a chargesheet in which they stated that Mehran Marri was the head of United Baloch Army (UBA).
+The chargesheet further stated that "if Marri was to enter Switzerland and work with Brahumdagh Bugti to coordinate terrorist operations, it could jeopardize the internal security of Switzerland".

 However, after some time, Marri was released and deported by the Swiss authorities from Switzerland.
 Marri currently resides in United Kingdom.
-Marri's brother Balach Marri was the head of Baloch liberation army (BLA), a global terrorist organisation, until his death in a NATO airstrike in 2007 at Afghanistan.
-After Balach Marri's death, Hyrbyair Marri took control of the Baloch liberation army.
+Marri's brother, Balach Marri, was the head of Baloch Liberation Army (BLA), a Baloch militant organisation, until his death in a NATO airstrike in 2007 in Afghanistan.
+After Balach Marri's death, Hyrbyair Marri took control of the BLA.

-Mehran Marri was born in Quetta, Pakistan, where his father spent five years in Hyderabad Jail.
+His father spent five years in Hyderabad Jail.
 He along with his brother Hyrbyair live in England, while their brother Changez is chief of the Marri tribe and a politician in Pakistan.

 Split from BLA

 In 2012, the United Baloch Army (UBA) broke away from the Baloch Liberation Army (BLA).
-According to them, this was due to financial fraud between Hyrbyair Marri and his brother Mehran Marri, in BLA's funding.
+According to them, this was due to financial fraud between Hyrbyair Marri and his brother Mehran Marri, related to the BLA's funding.